Status: Bill 21 received royal assent July 23, 2020

 - enshrine into law that commercial drivers must have zero blood alcohol and drug concentrations on the job

-If passed, Bill 21 is part of a larger Justice Transformation Initiative that would be implemented in three phases:
+Bill 21 is part of a larger Justice Transformation Initiative that will be implemented in three phases:

 - Phase 1: create an adjudication branch with a mandate to resolve impaired driving-related contraventions of the Traffic Safety Act, to be operational in the fall of 2020.
 Also strengthen the administrative penalties for impaired driving.